m6code/reactjs_tutorial_for_beginners_youtube/README.md

 	- it has a tag name, attribute and children
 	- makes react code simpler and elegant
 	- translates to pure JavaScript

+## Props
+- Props is short for properties
+- It is the optional input your component can accept which allows the component to be dynamic.
+- We specify props as attributes
+- props are immutable